k2view-academy/K2View-Academy/articles/04_fabric_studio/23_web_versioncontrol.md

 ## Viewing Diffs

-The Git tool supports viewing of diffs within Web Studio, showing the original and the modified files, side by side.
-To view the difference between them, double click on the file name.
+The Git tool supports viewing of diffs within Web Studio, showing both the original and the modified files, side by side.
+To view the differences between them, double-click on the file name.